modmail-dev/patreon-hosted-modmail-setup-guide/README.md

-# patreon-hosted-modmail-setup-guide
+# Modmail Setup Guide (Patreon Only)

-A  setup guide for Patreon-hosted Modmail on GitHub Pages.
+A setup guide for Patreon-hosted Modmail.
+You can view the guide here: https://guide.modmail.dev.